2002 Italian Grand Prix: Background

 Speed bumps were added at the first and second chicanes for the event after it was discovered that a driver could gain time by going across the tight opening chicane or by using the flat run-off area adjacent to the apex of both chicanes and driving on without penalty unless they gained a place.
 Gaps were created between the speed bumps to allow drivers who had outbraked themselves to navigate between them.
 The bumps drew mixed feedback from drivers.
 Barrichello thought they were quite valuable because it had been difficult for drivers a year ago to tell if cars passing through had gained or lost time.
-Renault's Jarno Trulli stated the bumps were excessively high and added some drivers would request their removal to the race organisers as they could damage their vehicles.
+Renault's Jarno Trulli stated the bumps were excessively high and added some drivers would request their removal to the race organisers because their vehicles could be damaged.
 Montoya claimed running over one of them would put a driver into the wall while McLaren's David Coulthard said they appeared to be overly close together.

 Ten constructors represented by a racing team entered two drivers each for the event.
 Alex Yoong retook his race seat at Minardi after Davidson replaced him in the previous two races due to Yoong not qualifying for three races earlier in the season.
 Arrows' financial troubles persisted as chairman Tom Walkinshaw attempted to negotiate the team's sale, which also owed money to four creditors.
 The team failed to present their cars by Thursday afternoon's preliminary scrutineering, missing the event.
 Sauber were the first team to test the HANS device at a Formula One race with drivers Nick Heidfeld and Felipe Massa.
 Teams focused on finding a setup with a very low aerodynamic load that would provide the least amount of downforce feasible without penalising the cars too much during the heavy braking that characterises the Monza track.
 Each team adopted rear wings with lower profiles, while others, such as Renault, presented new front wings.
 Ferrari introduced a new qualifying engine, but for the race on Sunday, the team used the original engine specification.
 Williams and BAR introduced revised engine specifications for qualifying.